Indexing Techniques for Graph Reachability Queries: Plain Reachability Indexes

 \textit{\textbf{The optimum tree cover}}.
-The spanning tree, based on which the interval labeling is computed, has an important impact on the total number of intervals of vertices in the DAG following interval inheritance.
+The spanning tree, based on which the interval labeling is computed, has an important impact on the total number of intervals of vertices in the DAG.
 To understand this, consider the two sets of intervals computed for the same DAG but using different spanning trees in Fig. \ref{fig:tree-cover-example}(b) and Fig. \ref{fig:tree-cover-example}(d).
 Both sets of intervals are able to cover the reachability information in the DAG, but Fig. \ref{fig:tree-cover-example}(d) has less intervals than Fig. \ref{fig:tree-cover-example}(b).
 So, an important question is how to compute a spanning tree that can lead to the minimum number of intervals. \textit{The optimum tree cover} \cite{10.1145/67544.66950} is the spanning tree such that all the reachability information in the DAG can be recorded by using the minimum number of intervals.
-The spanning tree highlighted in red shown in Fig. \ref{fig:tree-cover-example}(c) is the optimum tree cover of the DAG, and Fig. \ref{fig:tree-cover-example}(d) shows the set of intervals computed based on the optimum tree cover, which has less intervals than Fig. \ref{fig:tree-cover-example}(b).
-The complexity of computing the minimum index based on the optimum tree cover is the same as the complexity of computing the transitive closure \cite{10.1145/67544.66950}, which is unfeasible in practice.
+The spanning tree in Fig. \ref{fig:tree-cover-example}(c) is the optimum tree cover of the DAG.
+Fig. \ref{fig:tree-cover-example}(d) shows the set of intervals computed based on the optimum tree cover, which has less intervals than the one in Fig. \ref{fig:tree-cover-example}(b).
+The complexity of computing the minimum index based on the optimum tree cover is the same as the complexity of computing the transitive closure \cite{10.1145/67544.66950}.

 \textit{\textbf{Merging adjacent intervals}}.
-An optimization technique to further reduce the number of intervals is to merge adjacent intervals.
+An optimization technique to reduce the number of intervals is to merge adjacent intervals.
 Specifically, if vertex $v$ has two intervals $[a_v,b_v]$ and $[a'_v,b'_v]$ with $a'_v = b_v+1$ , then the two intervals can be merged into the interval $[a_v,b'_v]$.
 This may result in overlapping intervals, \textit{i.e.}, $a_v\leq b_v\leq a'_v\leq b'_v$, and these can also be merged into $[a_v,b'_v]$.
 For vertex $A$ in Fig. \ref{fig:tree-cover-example}(b), the intervals $[0,2], [3,3],$ and $[4,4]$ can be merged into one interval $[0,4]$, resulting in Fig. \ref{fig:tree-cover-example}(e).
 Merging reduces the total number of intervals in Fig. \ref{fig:tree-cover-example}(b) from $15$ to $9$ as shown in Fig. \ref{fig:tree-cover-example}(e).
 We note that the effect of merging intervals is not considered in the optimum tree cover.

 In essence, the tree cover index is an interval labeling approach that incorporates interval inheritance and merging.
 The primary limitation of the tree cover approach lies in the possibility of a substantial number of intervals.